yzkang/graph-based-semi-supervised-reject-inference-framework/README.md

 Reject inference using extrapolation.
 The RI-EXP model uses the reject inference method named “Extrapolation”, which assigns good-bad labels to the rejects based on the scoring model learned from accepted applicants, then a usual credit scoring model can be estimated.
 No imbalanced learning method is used as well.

 ## RI-LS.py
 The RI-LS model uses the semi-supervised learning algorithm label spreading to proceed reject inference for rejected data without imbalanced learning.
-We want to test its performance with the other reject inference methods.

 ## RI-BSLS.py
 RI-BSLS is our proposed novel reject inference framework for credit scoring, which uses an over-sampled accepted dataset and a randomly sampled rejected data subset for reject inference.
 Then a binary classification model training follows.